 - Electrical Permit for all electrical installations such as hot tub, spa or similar

-Building a deck can either be a walk-through or a route-through depending on the complexity of your project.
-For details about the process, see the Resident Permit Review Process link below.
+Building a deck can either be an express review or a route-through review, depending on the complexity of the project.

 Construction Document Requirements